mlarocca/mlarocca.github.com/_posts/2012-12-19-javascript_OOE.markdown

 Don't get me wrong, there are many different known techniques to safely and effectively keep private attributes and methods really private (mostly involving closure and local vars), as well as there are many more to mimic inheritance, from pseudo-classical to prototypal or parasitic ones.
 A very good source of inspiration for all of these techniques can be found on _Douglas Crockford_ web sites or, if you have a little bit more time, in some of his great videos on _YUITheather_ (a must for any JS developer).

 But as far as I know there have been only a few attempts to cope with both problems at the same time: there is no "protected" encapsulation in JavaScript, and none of them looks particularly easy or satisfying to me.
+Even CoffeeScript doesn't addresses this problem, despite having built around class-oriented syntactic sugar one of its most desirable features.
 And that's a bummer, I mean, web development today is all about mash-ups, and every JS engineer at some point will have to exploit mash-ups, so she will be (well, at least he really SHOULD BE) necessarily concerned about the methods that his objects are going to expose to consumers.

 The most common solution starts, or at least it should, from embracing an Object Capability System.
 In such a paradigm, Objects can communicate with other objects only if they have a reference to them (as usual), but an Object A can obtain a reference to an Object C only in one of the following 3 ways: